 The rest of this page has a few different ‘elements’ that I want to use over and over.
 These are the lines.
 There are two styles of lines available and by using these, I won’t have to remember specifics about the stroke.
+A table is set up with table styles.
 The strokes with a big dot on the end has that built in so I save time by just changing the length of the line.
 The green box is ready for an image to be placed and it already has a ‘wrap text’ set up on it.
 Time saver!

 For math textbooks there is so many specialised symbols or formatting it is hard to keep track of them all.
 So I have these set up inside my elements document.
 In this case, I am keeping whole blocks of content ready to go because this is a 300+ page book with some repeating items.
 A heading style here already has the line underneath built in but I have an anchor set up for the image, this way I copy and paste the whole block in and the image will appear and move within the text flow.
 The other content blocks here are set up and ready to copy and paste and then bring in the relevant content.
 Some are simple textboxes where as others use tables to help keep everything where it needs to be.
 The lightbulb box is a text box with ‘text wrap’ setting.
 Copy, paste, edit, done.